Cancer treatments are getting smarter and better. As a result, people are treating -- and living with -- cancer longer.

 What Is a Chronic Disease?

 Sometimes, your doctor might say controlled or stable to describe your cancer if it’s unchanged over time.
-The disease can also go through cycles of growing, shrinking, and staying the same.
+The disease can also go through cycles.

 Chronic doesn't have to mean uninterrupted.
-Your condition can change and evolve, but it does stick around and has symptoms you can point to.
+Your condition can change and evolve, and sometimes even be asymptomatic.